 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Ensure their child attends every day the school is open except when a statutory reason applies.
 Notify the school as soon Have a clear school attendance policy on the school website which all staff, pupils and parents understand.
 Develop and maintain a whole Take an active role in attendance improvement, support their school(s) to prioritise Have a strategic approach to improving attendance for the whole area and make it a key focus of all frontline council services. as possible when their child has to be unexpectedly absent (e.g. sickness).
 Only request leave of school culture that promotes the benefits of good attendance.
 Accurately complete admission and attendance registers. attendance, and work together with leaders to set whole school cultures Have a School Attendance Support Team that works with all schools in their area to remove area-wide absence in exceptional circumstances and do so in advance.
-Book any medical appointments around the Have robust daily processes to follow up absence.
-Have a dedicated senior leader with overall responsibility for championing and improving Ensure school leaders fulfil expectations and statutory duties.
-Provide each school with a named point of contact in the School Attendance Support Team who can school day where possible. attendance. staff receive training on attendance. support with queries and advice.
+Book any medical appointments around the school day where possible.
+Have robust daily processes to follow up absence.
+Have a dedicated senior leader with overall responsibility for championing and improving attendance.
+Ensure school leaders fulfil expectations and statutory duties.
+Ensure school staff receive training on barriers to attendance.
+Provide each school with a named point of contact in the School Attendance Support Team who can support with queries and advice. attendance.
 Offer opportunities for all schools in the area to share effective practice.